Multi-level Protocol for Mechanistic Reaction Studies Using Semi-local Fitted Potential Energy Surfaces: Introduction

 A fitted PES can be efficiently generated using one of the rapidly evolving Machine-Learning (ML) approaches (for the general method overviews see review\cite{ml_ff} and perspective\cite{Behler}).
-These typically require little if any feature design taking structures-energy (energy gradient) pairs as input.
+These typically require little, if any, feature design: mainly, the structures with associated energies, and sometimes also energy gradients, are needed as input.
 They demonstrate remarkable flexibility, successfully describing even non-adiabatic processes\cite{Dral, Westermayr} and systems without a classical atomistic structural formula\cite{Lan2021}.
 The main type of application for such ML-PES is extensive Molecular Dynamics (MD) sampling (see exemplary applications to organic crystals\cite{Kapil_crystal} and liquid water\cite{Piaggi_water}).
 The resulting PES is often called ``global'' as it embraces vast regions of the configuration space, although the reactive regions of it are typically not covered.
 There are only a handful of applications of ML-PES fitting to reactive systems: second-order nucleophilic substitution (S$_\text{N}$2)\cite{Meuwly_SN2}, pericyclic\cite{Ang_peri}, decomposition\cite{Parrinello_decomposition}, dissociation\cite{Laage_dissociation}, Diels-Alder\cite{Duarte_DA} and proton-transfer reactions\cite{Meuwly_proton}.
 In addition, ML-PES have been successfully used for automatic mechanism discovery\cite{Friederich}.
 All these applications, however, aimed at ``global'' PES fitting required abundant data: typical sets include at least thousands of data points.
 Most of them, therefore, used Density Functional Theory (DFT) methods or cheaper many-body correlated wave functions as underlying electronic structure theory.

 To facilitate routine mechanistic reaction studies one should be able to construct semi-local reactive PES with only a few hundreds of data points using high-level \textit{ab initio} methods.
 Such work has been performed by Young \textit{et al.}\cite{Duarte_reactive} for several model processes, although the authors restricted themselves to DFT methods, which are typically insufficient to describe chemical reactions due to their single-reference character.